 Widely known as the “Jewel of the Sierra”, Lake Tahoe is the premier boating destination in the greater Sacramento area.
 The lake boasts 72 miles of pristine shoreline and 191 square miles of surface area.

 Boaters will find no shortage of activities and amenities to enjoy and take advantage of at Lake Tahoe.
 It’s important for all boaters to know the Lake Tahoe boating rules and follow them at all times.

 The lake is located about two hours east of downtown Sacramento.
 There are over two dozen boat launches and marinas scattered around the lake, so boaters should have no problem finding a place to put in.

 Folsom Lake is located just 25 miles east of downtown Sacramento and offers boaters and outdoor enthusiasts a wealth of options.

 Folsom Lake covers approximately 11,450 acres.
-There is about 75 miles of shoreline, and maximum elevation is 466 feet.
-Average water temperature during the summer is a very pleasant 75 degrees, and the maximum water depth is 250 feet.
+There are about 75 miles of shoreline, and the maximum elevation is 466 feet.
+The average water temperature during the summer is a very pleasant 75 degrees, and the maximum water depth is 250 feet.

 In addition to boating, Folsom lake is sought after for its amazing hiking, camping, and fishing spots located throughout the area.

 Take a look at our Folsom Lake Water Level Watch